 Results

 We screened 2975 abstracts and 32 studies of 8619 participants were included.
 Overall prevalence was heterogeneous between studies.
+Overall pooled prevalence was ?
 Pooled community ESBL-E carriage was 18% (95% CI 11-29), rising to 55% (95% CI 49-60%) in inpatients.
 Hospitalisation and antimicrobial use were frequently associated with increased risk of ESBL-E carriage, and protected water sources or water treatment by boiling may reduce risk.
 Only six studies were longitudinal, and no studies followed patients beyond hospital discharge.

 Conclusions.